• Cygnet IRP

 Registration

-The taxpayer required to distribute ITC under the ISD Mechanism will be required to register under clause (viii) of section 24, i.e., compulsory registration under GST as ISD by filing FORM GST REG -1.
+The taxpayer required to distribute ITC under ISD Mechanism will be required to register under clause (viii) of section 24, i.e., compulsory registration under GST as ISD by filing FORM GST REG -1.

 Registration for ISD is mandatory in the distribution of ITC related to common services, irrespective of the turnover limit.